-Command / Params Cmp Description pause-sync-global partly Like ${\operatorname{-local}},$ but operates on all members of the resource. \$res resume-sync partly Equivalent to resume-sync-local. \$res resume-sync-local partly Precondition: additionally, a primary must be designated, and it must not be in emergency mode. \$res Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
-When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global partly Like -local, but operates on all members of the resource. \$res pause-fetch partly Equivalent to pause-fetch-local. \$res pause-fetch-local partly Precondition: none additionally.
-The resource should be in secondary \$res role.
+Command / Params Cmp Description pause-sync-global \$res partly Like -local , but operates on all members of the resource. resume-sync \$res partly Equivalent to resume-sync-local. resume-sync-local \$res partly Precondition: additionally, a primary must be designated, and it must not be in emergency mode.
+Postcondition: any sync operation targeting the local disk (when not yet completed) is resumed after a while.
+When completed, this operation will remember the switch state forever and become relevant if a sync is needed again (e.g. invalidate or resize). resume-sync-global \$res partly Like -local, but operates on all members of the resource. pause-fetch \$res partly Equivalent to pause-fetch-local. pause-fetch-local \$res partly Precondition: none additionally.
+The resource should be in secondary role.
 Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
 Postcondition: any transfer of (parts of) transaction logfiles which are present at another primary host to the local /mars/ storage are paused at their current stage.
-This switch works in day and soften from (source second) and and pause-fetch-global partly This switch works independently from {pause,resume}-replay.
-Like -local, but operates on all members of the resource. \$res partiy like +-iocal, but operates on an members of the resource. resume-fetch partly Equivalent to resume-fetch-local. \$res F 5 resume-fetch-local partly Precondition: none additionally.
-The resource should be in secondary \$res F 5 role.
-Otherwise the switch has no immediate effect, but will come ΨI OD (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
-Postcondition: any (parts of) transaction logfiles which are present at another primary host should be transferred to the local /mars/ storage as far as not yet locally present. as fai as not yet locarly present.
-(1 This works independently from {pause,resume}-replay. resume-fetch-global partly Like -local, but operates on all members of the resource. \$res Envirolant to rever werle 2 + 2 pause-replay partly Equivalent to pause-replay-local. \$res pontl Precondition: none additionally.
-The resource should be in secondary pause-replay-local partly role.
-Otherwise the switch has no immediate effect, but will come \$res (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
+This switch works independently from {pause,resume}-replay. pause-fetch-global \$res partly Like -local, but operates on all members of the resource. resume-fetch \$res partly Equivalent to resume-fetch-local. resume-fetch-local \$res partly Precondition: none additionally.
+The resource should be in secondary role.
+Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
+Postcondition: any (parts of) transaction logfiles which are present at another primary host should be transferred to the local /mars/ storage as far as not yet locally present. resume-fetch-global \$res partly Like -local, but operates on all members of the resource. pause-replay \$res partly Equivalent to pause-replay-local. pause-replay-local \$res partly Precondition: none additionally.
+The resource should be in secondary role.
+Otherwise the switch has no immediate effect, but will come (possibly unexpectedly) into effect whenever secondary role is entered later for whatever reason.
 Postcondition: any local replay operations of transaction logfiles to the local disk are paused at their current stage.
-This works independently from {pause,resume}-fetch resp. {dis,}connect. pause-replay-global partly Like -local, but operates on all members of the resource. \$res resume-replay partly Equivalent to pause-replay-local. \$res resume-replay-local partly Precondition: must be in secondary role.
-Postcondition: any (parts of) locally existing transaction logfiles \$res (whether replicated from other hosts or produced locally) are started for replay to the local disk, as far as they have not yet been applied. resume-replay-global partly Like -local , but operates on all members of the resource. \$res Command / Params Cmp Description
+This works independently from {pause,resume}-fetch resp. {dis,}connect. pause-replay-global \$res partly Like -local, but operates on all members of the resource. partly Equivalent to pause-replay-local. resume-replay \$res Precondition: must be in secondary role. partly Postcondition: any (parts of) locally existing transaction logfiles (whether replicated from other hosts or produced locally) are started for replay to the local disk, as far as they have not yet been applied.